 How Did Tutankhamun Die?
 Myth Buster for Kids

 New theories about how the boy-king, Tutankhamun, actually met his premature end crop up on a regular basis.
 The truth is, nobody knows for certain how he died.
-In fact, historians don't know how most Pharaohs died, but, thanks to Tutankhamun's enduring popularity, there's lots of ideas about how me popped his sandals.
+In fact, historians don't know how most Pharaohs died, but, thanks to Tutankhamun's enduring popularity, there are lots of ideas about how he popped his sandals.

 Here are the most popular running theories:

 He was chomped on by a vicious animal while out hunting.

 He was run over by a rogue chariot whilst out enjoying the much-loved Egyptian sport of Chariot Racing.